ploomber/projects/basic-tutorial/notebook.md

 dag.build()
 ```

 It didn't run anything!
-That's because our pipeline has not changed, there is nothing to run.
-Ploomber keeps track of source code changes and skips up-to-date tasks.
-This can save you a lot of time, especially when tasks take a lot to run.
+That's because our pipeline has not changed, there is nothing to run, skipping unnecessary computations can save you a lot of time, especially when tasks take a lot to run.
+Our example is a simple, linear graph, but Ploomber works even when your pipeline has a lot of tasks with multiple dependencies.

 Apart from the `build()` method, our `dag` object is a fully interactive way of exploring our pipeline.
 Let's use it to know where our code is located: